Project Equity: Improving Health Equity for People with Serious Illness

 - Equipping clinicians to be aware of, and address, disparities in their clinical practice

 - Using market research to develop public and professional awareness strategies that promote equity in palliative care

 - Providing a national platform for palliative care leaders of color

 But addressing the complexities of health equity requires all health organizations to take an active role.
-Through Project Equity, CAPC will provide new practical tools, innovative practices, and training to help the palliative care field take action to effectively improve health equity for all patients living with a serious illness.
+Through Project Equity, CAPC will provide new practical tools, innovative practices, training and more to help the palliative care field take action to effectively improve health equity for all patients living with a serious illness.

 Project Equity Resources

 - Equitable Access to Quality Palliative Care for Black Patients: A National Scan of Challenges and Opportunities

 - Health Care for Black Patients with Serious Illness: A Literature Review